 - The chips are milled & sieved to make a fine powder.

-There are two major types of powder coating: Thermoplastic & Thermosetting powders:
+There are two major types of powder coating: Thermoplastic powder coating & Thermosetting powder coating:

 - Thermoplastic Powders maintain their chemical composition as they cool & solidify, but they can re-melt after curing when exposed to sufficiently high heat.
 These powders are functional coatings that provide a variety of features including thick film coating, electrical insulation, and extreme mechanical and chemical resistance.
-Typical applications include: road marking powders, stadium seat frames, dishwasher baskets and pipelines.
+Typical applications of thermoplastic powder coatings include road marking powders, stadium seat frames, dishwasher baskets and pipelines.

 - Thermosetting powders are used much more frequently in the world of powder coating; they cannot re-melt after undergoing an irreversible chemical bonding process.
 Thermosetting powders are extensively used in industrial powder coating applications, mainly used to create a hard film.

-Thermosetting powders are derived from three major subtypes i.e. Pure Epoxy, Epoxy Polyester & Pure Polyester powders:
+Thermosetting powder coatings are derived from three major subtypes i.e. Pure Epoxy, Epoxy Polyester & Pure Polyester powders:

 - Pure Epoxy powders are superior in terms of chemical resistance & corrosion protection & normally recommended for interior applications like industrial equipment, metal furniture, dielectric application, etc.